-CONSTITUTION AND BY LAWS OF THE
+BY LAWS

-KANSAS ASSOCIATION FOR PUBLIC PURCHASING PROFESSIONALS

-AS AMENDED JANUARY 12, 2001

-CONSTITUTION

-ARTICLE I - NAME
+ARTICLE I – GENERAL

-The name of this Association shall be the Kansas Association for Public Purchasing Professionals.
+Name.
+The name of this association is Kansas Association for Public Purchasing Professionals, hereinafter called the “Chapter.”
+The Chapter functions as a regional division of the National Institute of Governmental

-ARTICLE II - PURPOSE

-Section 1:
+Purchasing, hereinafter called the “Association.”

+Territory and Location.
+The Chapter will operate and serve members within the territory approved by the Association, and its Principal Office will be located in such place as determined by the Chapter’s Board of Directors.

-The purpose of this Association is to establish cooperative relationships among its members for the development of efficient purchasing methods and practices in the field of public purchasing; to encourage maintenance of ethical standards in buying and selling; to promote uniform public purchasing laws and simplified standards and specifications; to collect and disseminate useful information for its members; to promote the interchange of ideas and experiences within the purchasing profession; to encourage research and investigation and to sponsor such other activities as may be useful in providing its members with knowledge for efficient procurement; and to strive by all legitimate means to advance the purchasing profession.
+Purposes.
+The Chapter shall establish cooperative relationships among its members for the development of efficient procurement methods and practices in the field of public procurement; to encourage maintenance of ethical standards in buying and selling; to promote uniform public purchasing laws and simplified standards and specifications; to collect and disseminate useful information for its members; to promote the interchange of ideas and experiences within the procurement profession; to encourage research and investigation and to sponsor such other activities as may be useful in providing its members with knowledge for efficient procurement; and to strive by all legitimate means to advance the public procurement profession, in accordance with the Association’s objectives.
+Further, the Chapter will support and adhere to the objectives, code of ethics, and other standards established by the Association.

-Section 2:

-No part of the net earnings of the corporation shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth in Section 1 of Article IL.

-Section 3:

-No substantial part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.
-Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted to be carried on by a corporation exempt from federal income tax under section 501(c) (3) of the Internal Revenue Code or corresponding section of any future federal tax code.

-Section 4:

-Upon dissolution or abandonment of the corporation, the assets of the Association remaining after payment of or provisions for all debts and liabilities of this Association, shall be donated to the National Institute of Government Purchasing (NIGP) or its successor or, if unwilling or unable to accept said donation, to such corporation or corporations, association or associations, fund or funds, foundation or foundations having similar objects and purposes of the Association, as the KAPPP Board of this Association may designate, subject to the order of a Court as provided by law; provided that none of such assets shall be donated to any organization other than one organized and operated exclusively for charitable purposes within the meaning of section 50 l(c)

-(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
-Any such assets not so disposed of shall be disposed of by the Court of Common Pleas of the county in which the principal office of the corporation is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purpose.
+Restrictions.
+All policies and activities of the Chapter are consistent with:

+a.
+Applicable federal, state and local antitrust, trade regulation or other requirements, and

+b.
+Applicable to tax-exemption requirements imposed on the Association including the requirements that the Chapter not be organized for profit and that no part of its net earnings inure to the benefit of any private individual.

-ARTICLE III - MEMBERSHIP
+ARTICLE II – MEMBERSHIP

-Eligibility:
+Membership Eligibility:

-Those eligible for membership shall be a tax supported entity in Kansas and/or any individual employed by that entity that is supervising or working in purchasing-type activities.
+Those eligible for membership shall be a tax supported entity in Kansas and/or any individual employed by that entity that is supervising or working in procurement-type activities.

 Application and Withdrawal:

-Any entity or its duly designated representative or any individual meeting the above eligibility may become a member upon requesting membership by written application to the President or Secretary.
-Any member may withdraw from the Association after fulfilling any obligations it may have incurred by giving written notice of such intention to the Secretary.
+Any entity or its duly designated representative or any individual meeting the above eligibility may become a member upon requesting membership by written or electronic application to the President, Secretary, or designee and payment of annual dues as set forth by the Association.
+Any member may withdraw from the Chapter after fulfilling any obligations the member may have incurred by giving written or electronic notice of such intention to the President, Secretary, or designee.

 Individual Membership: